timescale/docs/use-timescale/migrate-db/hypershift.md

 # Migrate with Hypershift

-You can use Hypershift&nbsp;0.3&nbsp;(beta) to migrate existing PostgreSQL databases in one step, and enable compression and hypertable creation on the fly.
+You can use Hypershift&nbsp;0.5&nbsp;(beta) to migrate existing PostgreSQL databases in one step, and enable compression and hypertable creation on the fly.

-Hypershift can migrate your data in Timescale Cloud from these sources:
+Hypershift can migrate your data to Timescale Cloud from these sources:

 *   Standard PostgreSQL databases
 *   Amazon RDS databases